nest/nest-docker/README.md

-# Docker image for the NEST simulatordev
+# Docker image for the NEST simulator

 ## What is it for?